 The GitDB is a pure-python implementation of the git object database.
 It is the default database to use in GitPython 0.3.
-Its uses less memory when handling huge files, but will be 2 to 5 times slower when extracting large quantities small of objects from densely packed repositories:
+It uses less memory when handling huge files, but will be 2 to 5 times slower when extracting large quantities of small objects from densely packed repositories:

 repo = Repo("path/to/repo", odbt=GitDB)